MacKentoch/easyFormGenerator/README.md

 ______

 ## What is new?
- - March 2016 : v1.1.0 is released.
+ - March 2016: v1.1.0 is released.

- - November 2015 : v1.1.0 coming soon : migration to ES6 + fixes
+ - November 2015: v1.1.0 coming soon : migration to ES6 + fixes

- - October 2015 : `Easy form Generator step way` : new config available with `easyFormSteWayConfigProvider` :
+ - October 2015: `Easy form Generator step way`: new config available with `easyFormSteWayConfigProvider`:
     - show/hide preview panel
     - show hide models (in prevew panel)